WholeSurplus/slate/source/index.html.md

 </br>
 Requester: WholeSurplus

-## Articles
+## Artikels

-This endpoint returns a list of articles
+This endpoint returns a list of artikels

 ### URL Parameters

 Parameter | Description
 --------- | -----------
-limit | The maximum number of articles to be returned. page | Page number filters | Category, origin etc.
+limit | The maximum number of artikels to be returned. page | Page number filters | Category, origin etc.